By: Jen Russon

-Gelin was born in New York to Haitian parents, and has lived in Broward County since the 1980’s.
-The owner of Gelin Benefits Group, the 44-year-old candidate has run for office before in 2014 against Dressler.
-Gelin did not win the seat; however, this did not deter him from trying again this election year.
+Gelin was born in New York to Haitian parents and has lived in Broward County since the 1980s.
+The owner of Gelin Benefits Group, the 44-year-old candidate, ran for office before in 2014 against Dressler.
+Gelin did not win the seat; however, this did not deter him from trying this election year again.

-If elected, Gelin said he will be open, honest and transparent with his constituents.
+If elected, Gelin said he would be open, honest, and transparent with his constituents.

 “I will communicate with voters about proposed changes in the community and get feedback before making a decision.”

 Residents may know Gelin from local 5K running events and his participation in Turkey Trot.
 He is also on the basketball league and competes in local track and field races.